How to Build an Empire in 3 easy steps... Again.

 That pointed us to new construction homes and we found a builder and plan we liked.
 Taking a big bet, we signed paperwork for new place a few days before our then current home was listed.

 Multiple designs were made to maximize the railroad operations.
-A feature is being worked for the LD Sig's Journal and parts will be posted here.
+A feature has been worked for the LD Sig's Journal and parts will be posted here after it appears in the publication.

 The Layout - Overview